Ex-England wing Banahan is Scotland women's attack coach

 Easson is delighted to have added Banahan to his coaching team after Chris Laidlaw decided to focus purely on his role as performance development coach.

-"We got to a really good place last season with Chrisand I'm really pleased with the way that he developed our attacking game," Easson said.
+"We got to a really good place last season with Chris and I'm really pleased with the way he developed our attacking game," Easson said.

-"We wanted to bring in someone in with that same kind of ilk, who has recently been involved in the game from a playing perspective and has the energy and rugby knowledge to take the players to the next level."
+"We wanted to bring in someone in of that same kind of ilk, who has recently been involved in the game from a playing perspective and has the energy and rugby knowledge to take the players to the next level."

 Scotland squad